pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Substantivos, Artigos, Pronomes, Preposições.md

 Judge the following items, based on the previous text.

-Item.
 01. In the last sentence of the last paragraph, the word "prickly" means peaceful.

-Item.
 02. The War of the Worlds was a radio drama that told the real story of an invasion from Mars, panicking countless people.

-Item.
 03. According to the text, the speculations about extraterrestrial life started in the late 1800s due to canal-like features observed on Mars.